-Boston Red Sox & New York Yankees to play each other in London
+Boston Red Sox & New York Yankees to play in London

 (CNN)One of the fiercest rivalries in sport -- the New York Yankees versus the Boston Red Sox -- is on the move and heading to London as Major League Baseball flies across the Atlantic to broaden its global reach.

-MLB announced Tuesday that the Yankees and Red Sox will play two regular-season games at the London Stadium, which played host to the athletics and opening and closing ceremonies of the London 2012 Olympics, on June 29 and 30, 2019.
+MLB announced Tuesday that the Yankees and Red Sox will play two regular-season games at the London Stadium -- which hosted the athletics and opening and closing ceremonies of the London 2012 Olympics -- on June 29 and 30, 2019.

+The Red Sox will be the home team for the two-game series, the first MLB games to be played in Europe.

-It is the first time MLB games will have been played in Europe.
+But it will not be the first time regular-season MLB matches will have been played internationally, with ties already having been staged in Mexico, Japan, Puerto Rico and Australia.

+It has already been announced that Oakland and Seattle will play next season's opener at the Tokyo Dome on March 20-21.

+As part of the two-year deal another series will be played in London in 2020.
+The participating teams have yet to be announced.